 Once in a while, you might find your food budget is tight.
-Maybe you’ve lost your job, other expenses cropped up, or you are voluntarily trimming your food costs to save money for something else.
+You’ve lost your job, other expenses cropped up, or you’re voluntarily trimming your food costs to save money for something else.

-The good news is there are food options that are not only inexpensive but nutritionally sound.
+The good news is there are food options that are not only inexpensive but nutritious.

-Here are 15 foods that will help you eat healthily and stretch your dollars:
+Here are 15 healthy foods that taste great and stretch your dollars:

 Beans are an excellent protein source.
 You can buy dried beans in bulk for about $1 per pound and they cook up to about three times the volume.
 So, one cup of dried beans will make approximately three cups of cooked beans.